Arranging a Funeral or Cremation Service in Florida

 Can I donate my body to science in Florida?

 Yes, you can.
-Another possible option for end-of-life choices today is to opt for a whole-body donation to science.
-This is a means by which your whole body can be donated as an ‘anatomical gift.’
-If you wish to donate your body to science in Florida, you can donate your body to one of the Universities or Medical Schools that accept donations.
-Or call our Body donation coordinator on the number below, and he can help liaise with United Tissue Network on your behalf to make arrangements.
+Another possible option for end-of-life choices today is to donate your whole body to science.
+This is a means of giving your whole body as an ‘anatomical gift.’
+If you wish to donate your body to science in Florida, you can donate it to one of the Universities or Medical Schools that accept donations.

 To discuss arranging an anatomical whole-body donation with a free cremation in Florida, call Craig at (833) 402-9077.